lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 **Installation of future versions of PixInsight**

+If you are installing a newer version of PixInsight follow the same instructions as a new install since the installer automatically detects and uninstalls the prevous version.
+See the above section "Installing PixInsight for Linux"

 Upon reinstalling PixInsight installs its own Tensorflow libraries.
 Remove them from the /opt/PixInsight/bin/lib folder .
 This ensures the 2.15.0 Tensorflow libraries located in the /usr/local/lib folder continue to be used.